chrschmidt/aoc/2021/24/readme.md

     z[5] = (z[4] / 26) * y[5];

 If we want to read z=0 in the end, the number of multiplications can not be different from the number of divisions.
-At least in my input, the number of cases where the comparison can be derived to be contant "1" and the number of divisions is identical.
+At least in my input, the number of cases where the comparison can be derived to be constant "1" and the number of divisions is identical.
 This allows the assumption that all other cases must evaluate to 0.

 Implementing this yields shorter code, and also adds an early out for cases with a "0" outcome.

 The solution generates two awk scripts from the input and runs them.